-Thumb Basal Joint Arthritis Thumb basal arthritis, or carpometacarpal (CMC) arthritis, is usually related to wear and tear in the basal joint of the thumb.
-The name is the trapeziometacarpal joint, and often is referred to as the TMC or CMC joint.
-The symptoms involve pain at the base of the thumb, especially with pinch and gripping.
-It is very common in women, especially over 50 years of age and mostly is due to osteoarthritis.
-In women over 70 years old, a majority have Xray findings of arthritis in this joint, but frequently is not bothersome.
+Thumb basal arthritis, or carpometacarpal (CMC) arthritis, is usually related to wear and tear at the base of the thumb.
+This can cause pain with pinch and gripping.
+It is very common in women over 50 years of age, and usually due to osteoarthritis.

 Xray of arthritic thumb and picture of custom thumb splint